vijayn7/Python_ToDoList/README.md

 Certainly!
-Here's a basic README template for your To-Do List Application project:
+Here’s an updated version of the README to reflect the changes made to the project by introducing the `Task` class and the Tkinter GUI.

 ---

 # To-Do List Application

-This Python project implements a simple command-line To-Do List Application.
-It allows users to add, view, mark as completed, and delete tasks.
-Tasks are saved to a file for persistence between sessions.
+This Python project is a simple GUI-based To-Do List Application using Tkinter.
+It allows users to manage tasks by adding, viewing, completing, and deleting them.
+The tasks are stored in a file for persistence.

 ## Features

-- Add new tasks to the list.
+- **Add Tasks**: Easily add new tasks using the input field and the "Add Task" button.
-- View existing tasks with their numbers.
+- **View Tasks**: All tasks are displayed in a list box.
-- Mark tasks as completed and remove them from the list.
+- **Complete Tasks**: Select a task and mark it as completed, which removes it from the list.
-- Delete tasks from the list.
+- **Delete Tasks**: Remove tasks from the list without marking them as completed.
-- Automatically saves tasks to a file (`tasks.txt`) upon exit and loads them at startup.
+- **Persistent Storage**: Tasks are saved to a file (`tasks.txt`) on exit and loaded at startup.

 ## Getting Started

 ### Prerequisites

-- Python 3.x installed on your system.
+- Python 3.x with Tkinter installed (usually included with Python).

 ### Installing